 Now change it a little bit using sass features (I’m using variables from twitter bootstrap here) and import twitter bootstrap and compass default reset stylesheet.

-There is something that everyone hates in every code generating languages like coffeescript, typescript, less and sass - troubles with debugging.
+There is something that everyone hates in every code generating language like coffeescript, typescript, less and sass - troubles with debugging.
 Browser shows you some errors in specific line of code which have nothing to do with your original development files.

 You can find some solutions to this problem.